awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartMedicalStreamTranscription.md

 Valid Values:` pcm | ogg-opus | flac`

  ** [MediaSampleRateHertz](#API_streaming_StartMedicalStreamTranscription_ResponseSyntax) **   <a name="transcribe-streaming_StartMedicalStreamTranscription-response-MediaSampleRateHertz"></a>
 The sample rate of the input audio in Hertz\.
-Valid value: 16000 Hz\.
 Valid Range: Minimum value of 8000\.
 Maximum value of 48000\.

  ** [NumberOfChannels](#API_streaming_StartMedicalStreamTranscription_ResponseSyntax) **   <a name="transcribe-streaming_StartMedicalStreamTranscription-response-NumberOfChannels"></a>